AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/coordination-simulation.md

 Many modern projects do not begin with:

-- a company
+- A company
-- a formal org chart
+- A formal org chart
-- fixed roles
+- Fixed roles
-- long-term employment relationships
+- Long-term employment relationships

-Instead, they begin with:
+Instead, they commence with:

-- a problem
+- A problem
-- a set of interested contributors
+- A set of interested contributors
-- rapid experimentation
+- Rapid experimentation
-- changing participation over time
+- Changing participation over time

 This creates a coordination problem that is not well served by traditional organisational assumptions.